kailash-manasarovar/statement/docs/timeline/2026/june.md

 ## I am Rohini

-- And then came Rohini!
+- And then came Rohini, to lure Elon into thinking he was safe again.
 - Part of the story in the series I've been watching since March 2023, Sankat Mochan Mahabali Hanuman.
 - And my mind started to change a little.
 - Perhaps it's not all hopeless.